sst/guide/_examples/how-to-use-lumigo-to-monitor-your-serverless-app.md

 The `ApiEndpoint` is the API we just created.

 Let's test our endpoint using the integrated [SST Console](https://console.serverless-stack.com).

-Note, the SST Console is a web based dashboard to manage your SST apps [Learn more](https://docs.serverless-stack.com/console).
+The SST Console is a web based dashboard to manage your SST apps [Learn more about it in our docs]({{ site.docs_url }}/console.

 Run the below command to start SST console in **prod** stage.